bigkahuna443/SkinModHelper/docs/guide/README.md

 as the only color -- it will be filled in by your current hair color on death.
    * For reference, the vanilla death particle is an 8x8 white circle (hair00.png).

-3. A few extra things that can be reskinned:
+3. A few extra things that can be reskinned
    * The particles for feathers: "../Gameplay/[OtherSprite_Path]/particles/feather.png"
    * The particles for dream blocks: "../Gameplay/[OtherSprite_Path]/objects/dreamblock/particles.png"
       * Use the vanilla image as a guide -- you need to space out the three particle sizes in a specific way for them to be used correctly.
-   * The bangs for NPC badeline: "../Gameplay/[OtherSprite_Path]/badeline_bangs[number].png"
+   * The new bangs for all hasHair-ID in Sprites.xml: "../Gameplay/[IDself's SourcesPath]/bangs[number].png"
-   * The hair for NPC badeline: "../Gameplay/[OtherSprite_Path]/badeline_hair00.png"
+   * The new hair for all hasHair-ID in Sprites.xml: "../Gameplay/[IDself's SourcesPath]/hair00.png"

 Note: some specific sprites's reskin path, can also use [OtherSprite_ExPath] to complete the reskin for them